 This one should come as no surprise.
 A hoverboard’s built-in motor is the primary factor when it comes to deciding the maximum speed.
 The best hoverboards feature high-grade motors made from industrial components that are purpose-built for speed.
 Generally speaking, hoverboards that are intended to be used by children feature lower top speeds than those that are made for adults.

 Believe it or not, a hoverboard’s built-in lithium battery pack can become a factor when it comes to assessing a product’s top speed.
 When a battery is low and in desperate need of a recharge, the motor’s top speed typically becomes reduced, so as to preserve battery life.
 The same thing can happen when a battery has become damaged and can no longer maintain a complete charge.

 The rider’s weight can have an impact on a hoverboard’s overall maximum speed.
 Be sure to read the fine print and adhere to the hoverboard’s maximum weight requirements to ensure you’ll be traveling at a board’s advertised top speed.
 The larger the rider, the more it will tad the motor and, in turn, decrease the top speed.
-Additionally, all hoverboards feature a minimum speed requirement, which is normally around 44 pounds.
+Additionally, all hoverboards feature a minimum speed requirement.
 This is to ensure that the self-balancing mechanism can operate.
 Also, hoverboards aren’t just for fun and games, there are some health benefits of hoverboards.

 Some hoverboards are built to be used in rough terrain types, in addition to common street riding.
 While riding in the great outdoors on a mountainous path may be a lot of fun, it does tax both the hoverboard’s motor and lithium-ion battery pack.
 Be aware that this will impact a hoverboard’s maximum speed.
 Look for smooth and stable surfaces in order to maximize speed.